-4. Assets, Deferred Outflows of Resources, Liabilities and Net Position (Continued)
+4. Assets, Liabilities and Net Position (Continued)

 c.
 Capital Assets (Continued)

 Depreciation of capital assets is computed and recorded by utilizing the straight-line method.
 Estimated useful lives of the various classes of depreciable capital assets are as follows:

 Buildings and improvements: 30 years Improvements other than buildings: 30 years d.
 Unamortized Bond Premium e.
 Budgets